nanovazquez/nanovazquez.github.com/_posts/2012-07-03-playing-with-metro-style-apps-aka-listview-generator.markdown

 * You can enable **multi-sized** items in the layout
 * You can modify the **max-rows** property
 * You can set **custom width** and **height** for a particular group of items
+* <span style="color: green; font-weight: bold">New!</span> You can add several items at once (separated by a comma)

 I'm going to be updating the app based on the feedback I received these days.
 I created a repo on [GitHub](https://github.com/nanovazquez/listview-layout-generator).
 Feel free to clone it, fork it, modify the content (whatever you want).

-Some new things I'm going to implement and you'll see soon are: an export button (so you can easily get the css code), a way to identify a particular item in the list, add several styles at one time, etc.
+Some new things I'm going to implement and you'll see soon are: an export button (so you can easily get the css code), a way to identify a particular item in the list, <strike>add several styles at once</strike>, etc.

 ## Basic usage